fandrieu/unvar/README.md

 **WARNING** THIS IS EXPERIMENTAL SOFTWARE AND SHOULDN'T BE USED FOR
             ANYTHING BUT TESTING.
 IT COMES WITH ABSOLUTELY NO WARRANTY.

+**WARNING** WHILE INDIVIDUAL DATA BLOCKS AND ARCHIVE METADATA ARE
+            CHEKSUMED THERE IS NO WHOLE OUTPUT FILE VERIFICATION.
-**WARNING** THERE'S NO KIND OF OUTPUT CHECKING, AS SUCH GENERATED FILES
-            SHOULD BE CONSIDERED UNRELIABLE UNLESS OTHERWISE VERIFIED.
+            AS SUCH GENERATED FILES SHOULD BE CONSIDERED UNRELIABLE UNLESS OTHERWISE VERIFIED.